TheFreeCoin/DEFI-freefinance-document/get-started/connection-guide.md

 ![](../.gitbook/assets/image%20%2836%29.png)

-1. Visit the [PancakeSwap website](https://pancakeswap.finance/).
+1. Visit the [FreeFinance website](https://pancakeswap.finance/).
 In the top right corner you'll see the **Connect** button.
 Click it.

 ![](../.gitbook/assets/image%20%28164%29%20%281%29.png)